calimarkus/JDStatusBarNotification/README.md

 ## Installation

 * Drag the `KGStatusBar/KGStatusBar` folder into your project.
-* Add #include "KGStatusBar.h" in your .pch file
+* Add #include "KGStatusBar.h" to your .pch file

 ## Usage